Associate ProfessorCross Appointment: Social Work & Department of Sociology

 She successfully chaired the School of Social Work on its first full accreditation; assisted in developing aspects of the then Child Welfare Specialization; and created the first undergraduate social work Aging Specialization in Canada.
-Over time, she has also created novel curriculum for the School in the areas of social welfare law; comparative social/family policy; introduction to social work; and in aging practice and policy.
+Over time, she has also created novel curriculum for the School of Social Work in the areas of social welfare law; comparative social/family policy; introduction to social work; and in aging practice and policy.
+In Sociology, she has created innovative curriculum in the areas of family studies, global aging, and intergenerational relationships – the latter based on an intergenerational classroom she has taught since 2008.

 Dr. Murphy is highly engaged with her local community on numerous aspects of policy and practice, both as a researcher and as a volunteer.
 Her teaching is strongly based on connecting the praxis of excellence in education with community needs and realities.
 To achieve this, she actively involves community in curriculum development and classroom delivery in ‘knowledge exchange’ based on principles of mutual respect, co-learning, and sustainability.